Print Friendly and PDF

 Hammer and nails

-3. When the water is completely frozen, take the can out of the freezer and tape the paper tightly around the can, positioning the leaf shape exactly where you want it.
+3. Tape the paper tightly around the can, positioning the shape exactly where you want it.

 4. Rest the can on its side on a folded towel to keep the can from rolling around and to protect the work surface.
 With a hammer and a sharp nail, punch holes though the paper and into the can along the lines of the design.
 Change nails frequently, as they dull quickly after repeated punches.

-When the leaf is finished, make two large holes opposite each other at the top of the can for hanging wire.
+5. When the design is finished, make two large holes opposite each other at the top of the can for hanging wire.

-6. When the design is complete, remove the vellum paper, invert the can in a bowl, and allow it to thaw.
-Remove the sand and water, rinse the can well, and allow it to dry completely.
+6. When the design is complete, remove the sand, rinse the can well, and allow it to dry completely.